 IID is not required for other convictions, such as a “wet reckless”.

-The new law requires IID for 5 month after 1st conviction; for 1 year after 2nd conviction; for 2 years after 3rd conviction and for 3 years after 4th conviction.
-For persons convicted of DUI’s with injuries the law requires an installation of an IID for the period of 1 year after 1st conviction; for 2 years after 2nd conviction; for 3 years after 3rd conviction; and for 4 years after 4th conviction.
+The new law requires IID for 5 months after 1st conviction; for 1 year after 2nd conviction; for 2 years after 3rd conviction and for 3 years after 4th conviction.
+For persons convicted of DUI’s with injuries the law requires the installation of an IID for the period of 1 year after 1st conviction; for 2 years after 2nd conviction; for 3 years after 3rd conviction; and for 4 years after 4th conviction.

 The period starts after the suspension is lifted and the driver provided proof of installation of the IID.
 For example, drivers who lose an APS hearing and get convicted of a first offense DUI in Los Angeles will have to install an IID after one month of actual suspension if he or she applies for a restricted license.
-Different law controls length of suspension for 2nd and 3rd offense DUI, permitting restricted licenses after 90 days of actual suspension for a 2nd offense DUI and 6 months of actual suspension for a 3rd offense DUI as long as that driver installs an IID.
+Different law controls the length of suspension for 2nd and 3rd offense DUI, permitting restricted licenses after 90 days of actual suspension for a 2nd offense DUI and 6 months of actual suspension for a 3rd offense DUI as long as that driver installs an IID.